Serhiy Nazarenko: Club career

 Nazarenko began his career in his hometown of Kirovohrad at Zirka Kirovohrad.
 He made his move to Dnipro in 1997 and although he debuted for the main team on 3 October 1999, he did not make his first-team appearance until the 2002–03 season.

 In the 2006–07 season, he was voted the best player in the Ukrainian Premier League, according to a poll conducted by the "Sport-Express" newspaper.

 On 29 July, he claimed the club record for most goals scored in a season with 32 goals after scoring twice against FC Metalurh Donetsk, overtaking Oleh Venglinsky with 31.

 He signed a 3-year contract with Tavriya Simferopol after his contract with Dnipro expired.
 In the summer of 2014, Serhiy signed for club Chornomorets Odesa.
 On 28 January 2015, it was reported that Serhiy Nazarenko has had his contract mutually terminated by Chornomorets Odesa.

 International career

 Serhiy Nazarenko debuted for the Ukraine national football team on 11 October 2003 in a match against Macedonia which ended in a 0–0 draw.
 On 11 February 2009 Serhiy Nazarenko scored a goal against Serbia in a friendly match.
 On 10 June 2009 his double was essential to gain an important win over the team from Kazakhstan after trailing behind after the first 30 minutes into the game.
-At that, his total goals scored was 10 which put him right behind Rebrov and Shevchenko in the list of top scorers on the Ukraine national football team.
+At that, his total goals scored was 10 which put him right behind Serhiy Rebrov and Andriy Shevchenko in the list of top scorers on the Ukraine national football team.